“How to protect your Intellectual Property while outsourcing?”

 Based on our contract, intellectual property over the technology/code is being transferred to your company.
 This is really important as not all companies include it in their contracts, so keep an eye out for that!
 Rights protecting the IP vary from country to country so do your research about the place you outsource from.
 Ideally, you should have your own contract or ask the software development agency to send you one to review and consult with your legal department.

 This is a basic measure that protects our customers’ Intellectual Property.
 We sign it each time we start working with a new partner.
 The NDA is signed by us as a company and developers who have access to your code/technology, so you are double protected.
 If you don’t have an NDA ask your software development agency to provide you with one.

 #3 Non-Compete Agreement (NCA)

-NCA prevents the outsourced company from revealing your ideas/innovations to the competitors.
-The idea is that as an agency or a developer you can’t enter a partnership with a potential competitor of your client for agreed amount of time.
+NCA prevents the outsourced company from revealing your ideas/innovations to competitors.
+The idea is that as an agency or a developer, you can’t enter a partnership with a potential competitor of your client for an agreed amount of time.
 It can be signed by companies and individuals (freelance developers) alike.